child support written in kids letters family stick cut out paper money rolled up hundred dollar bills child support

 Understanding Child Support in California

-If you’re a parent who is seeking child support, the support you receive will be based on your child’s best interests.
+If you’re a parent seeking child support, your support will be based on your child’s best interests.
 Child support is paid in periodic payments, but how long you can receive payments varies.
 Here’s what you should consider.

 How California Calculates Support Payments

-In California, child support is calculated depending on how much they deem it necessary for your child’s living expenses such as daycare, food, or healthcare are covered.
+In California, child support is calculated depending on how much they deem it necessary for your child’s living expenses, such as daycare, food, or healthcare, to be covered.

 The court will calculate how much should be paid using a guideline that depends on the following: